Courage to Change

 In the early hours of March 13, 1964, twenty-eight-year-old Kitty Genovese was accosted while returning home from her employment.
 The attack spanned over thirty minutes.
 The ghastly murder was (reportedly) witnessed by thirty-eight residents of the victim’s own apartment complex, none of her neighbors came to her aide and no one immediately summoned police.

 Psychologists speculate that the witnesses to the Genovese murder were lulled into non-action by the inaction of others.
 Each witness frozen.
 In the high-stakes of life, we sit and watch, hoping something will be done, wishing that somebody with intervene—the Genovese Syndrome.
-By-standers freeze when action is needed; but surprisingly, if someone moves to help, others are jolted into action.
+Bystanders freeze when action is needed; but surprisingly, if someone moves to help, others are jolted into action.
 We need courage to be the first.

 Acting When Other Don’t Is Frightening

-Courage is required in daily affairs, not just distant wars.
-Heroism can be expressed in everyday chores of becoming.
-David Brooks wrote in his New York Best seller, The Road to Character, “while those who lead flat and unremarkable lives may avoid struggle, a well-lived life involves throwing oneself into struggle, that large parts of the most worthy lives are spent upon the rack, testing moral courage and facing opposition and ridicule, and that those who pursue struggle end up being happier than those who pursue pleasure (2016, location 673).
+“While those who lead flat and unremarkable lives may avoid struggle, a well-lived life involves throwing oneself into struggle, that large parts of the most worthy lives are spent upon the rack, testing moral courage and facing opposition and ridicule, and that those who pursue struggle end up being happier than those who pursue pleasure” (Brooks, 2016).

 We can be the winner—the hero; but first, we need courage.

 Courage isn’t fearlessness.
-Life is frightful and we should be afraid.
+Life is frightening and we should be afraid.
 Fearlessly jumping into the fray without a plan isn’t courageous.
 Thoughtless action is often foolish—not courageous.
 We end up dead, maimed or broke.
 Being courageous isn’t acting blindly.
 Nelson Goud, author of Psychology and Personal Growth, argues that an action must contain three dimensions to be considered courageous: fear, appropriate action, and higher purpose.
 When one of these key ingredients is missing the act is not courageous (Goud, 2005).

 Sometimes Courage is Non-Action